-A 24 V supply and a single-phase mains power supply are required to operate a BL 4100-C .
-A single-phase automatic circuit breaker must be installed in the mains power supply line (see section Cable type and configuration [X9] on page 203).
+A 24 V supply and a single-phase mains power supply are required for operation.
+A single-pole automatic circuit breaker must be installed in the mains power supply line (see section Cable type and configuration on page 210).
 In addition, you can protect the servo drive with an AC/DC-sensitive residual-current device (RCD) with 300 mA minimum.
-Direct DC coupling of the DC buses of several devices with equal DC bus voltage is possible by way of the terminals ZK+ and ZK- (see section 7.12 DC bus coupling on page 172).
+Direct DC coupling of the DC buses of several devices with equal DC bus voltage is possible by way of the terminals ZK+ and ZK- (see section 7.12 DC bus coupling on page 176).
 The servo drive has an internal brake chopper and an internal braking resistor.
 For higher braking power, an external braking resistor can be connected to connector [X9] in parallel to the internal braking resistor.

-The servo drive must be connected to earth (ground) with its PE connectors (section 11.1.3 Proper wiring on page 199).
+The servo drive must be connected to earth (ground) with its PE connectors (section 11.1 Proper wiring on page 205).